 - Is built upon a resilient, sustainable and humane agriculture sector; and

 - Is a thriving contributor to our urban and rural economies, delivering well paid jobs and supporting innovative producers and manufacturers across the country;

-We have a moral, as well as practical, responsibility to consider the role and impacts of the food system.
+We have a moral, as well as practical, responsibility to consider the role and impact of the food system.
 The purpose of the National Food Strategy is to set out a vision for the kind of food system we should be building for the future, and a plan for how to achieve that vision.

 The strategy will cover the entire food chain, from field to fork: the production, marketing, processing, sale and purchase of food (for consumption in the home and out of it), and the consumer practices, resources and institutions involved in these processes.

 The strategy will consider the role of the central government departments, arms-length-bodies, local councils and city authorities.
-In doing so it will also consider the roles that individuals, the private sector and social enterprises should play.
+In doing so it will also consider the roles that individuals, the private sector, and social enterprises should play.

 Reporting, activities, and timing

-The review will be led by Henry Dimbleby, co-founder of Leon restaurants, the lead non-executive director at Defra and co-author of The School Food Plan.
+The review will be led by Henry Dimbleby, co-founder of Leon restaurants, the lead non-executive director at DEFRA and co-author of The School Food Plan.